-BHB acts as a class I and II deacetylase inhibitor which increases global levels of acetylation in vivo in a dose-dependent manner, resulting in the increased expression of specific genes involved in stimulating cellular antioxidant defences resulting in an amelioration of oxidative stress (Shimazu et al., 2013; Kong et al., 2017; Wang et al., 2017).
-The weight of evidence suggests that such inhibition is associated with increased transcription and/or activity of metallothionein II, mitochondrial SOD2, catalase, Forkhead box O (FOXO) 3a and Nrf2, (Shimazu et al., 2013; Wei et al., 2014; Nagao et al., 2016).
-Increased activity of Forkhead box O3 (FOXO3a) and Nrf2 has significance as far as a global cellular antioxidant response is concerned, which we discuss below.
-These signalling pathways and the molecules involved are represented diagrammatically in Figure 2.
+BHB acts as a class I and II deacetylase inhibitor that increases global levels of acetylation in vivo in a dose-dependent manner, resulting in the increased expression of specific genes involved in stimulating cellular antioxidant defenses and in an amelioration of oxidative stress (Shimazu et al., 2013; Kong et al., 2017; Wang et al., 2017).
+The weight of evidence suggests that such inhibition is associated with increased transcription and/ or activity of metallothionein II, mitochondrial Superoxide Dismutase 2 (SOD2), catalase, Forkhead box O (FOXO) 3a, and Nrf2, (Shimazu et al., 2013; Wei et al., 2014; Nagao et al., 2016).